-The space is divided into different type of rooms and working spots, from individual tables, to common areas, to private offices.
+The space is divided into different types of rooms and working spots, from common areas to individual tables and private offices.
 Good news, too: it has fiber internet, which is the most reliable option you can hope for in Mexico City.

 The downside to Urban Station is the noise level.
 On a busy street (Molière Avenue) in the Polanco neighborhood , traffic is constant.
 From the odd motorbike to the regular tamales vendors advertising their wares, it’s impossible to forget you’re in Mexico City.

 There’s free drinks and no-frills catering on the premises.
 Otherwise, you run into a similar situation as with The Pool Polanco, since Urban Station is in the same neighborhood.